aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent/README.md

   - Access and manage Amazon Bedrock agents and models.
   - Create and manage Amazon Glue databases and crawlers.
   - Execute queries and manage workspaces in Amazon Athena.
+  - Access to Amazon Bedrock foundation models (Anthropic’s Claude 3 Sonnet model for this solution)

 - For local setup,
         - Python and Jupyter Notebooks installed
         - AWS CLI installed and configured
 - For AWS SageMaker
     - Make sure your domain has above permission
-    - use Data Science 3.0 kernel in SageMaker Studio
+    - Use Data Science 3.0 kernel in SageMaker Studio

 ## Installation